Why the Remote Workforce is Rapidly Becoming the Norm and What are the Benefits of Working from Home

 Work at home programs are continually sought after by job seekers and employees at their current companies, and it’s not hard to understand why: the lure of no commute, a more comfortable environment, and the opportunity to spend more time with their family almost falls into the “too good to be true” category of life.
 But what should you know about work at home employees?
 Here are 8 work from home statistics you need to know:

-- Though you might visualize the typical work at home agent to be in his or her mid-twenties, the average age of a work at home employee is 49 years old.
+- Though you might visualize the typical work at home agent to be in his or her mid-twenties, over half of telecommuters are 45 years old or older.

 - A study by the Society for Human Resource Management found that more companies were planning on introducing work at home opportunities over any other benefit.

-- Working from home is quite a money saver for the employee and employer – according to BOLT Insurance, businesses enabling employees to work at home would save $11,000 a year per employee, and the employee would “save between $2,000-$7,000 a year.”
+- Working from home is quite a money saver for the employee and employer.
+Businesses enabling employees to work at home save over $11,000 a year per half-time telecommuter.
+The employee saves more than $4,000 per year by spending less on items like gas, food, auto repairs, etc.

 - With a leap that big you might think the remote workforce push is slowing down.
-Not so; in fact, expect working from home to grow.
-We’re currently in year two of a five year expected growth period where working from home could spike 63% (from 2013-2018).
+Not so.
+In fact, expect working from home to increase.Studies show incredible growth, with one projecting 73 percent of all work teams having remote workers by 2028.

 - Worried about productivity?
 Don't be.
 There are plenty of examples how work at home programs can help increase productivity.
-For example, Best Buy saw a 35% increase in productivity thanks to its flexible work program.
+An Airtasker study found that remote workers averaged 1.4 more days of work each month or 16.8 days annually.

 Topics: Talent Selection Ideas